jl17432/Portfolio-for-Application/README.md

  ==========
  The third folder is the individual project for my Computer Science BSc degree in University of Bristol.
  ---------
    Starting with a motivation came from a HCI peer tutorial, I decide to develop a serious game that could educate junior high school student money management skills.
-I had done a number of research on the topic of serious games, game designing, education, finance and psychology to support the dfevelopment of the game.
+I had done a number of research on the topic of serious games, game designing, education, finance and psychology to support the development of the game.
+The final production is a 2-D pixel game developed based on the Unity engine, and an experiment was conducted to evaluate the UI and UX design, and the educational purpose.

+   The process of developing this game has equiped me with the knowledge of designing and developing a video game, experience of conducting a experiment and the ethical application (since the audience of my game are juvenile, the experiment was originally design to be involving volunteers from this age group.
+The volunteers were changed to be the parents who have junior high school aged children due to the risk of the application could be refused by the ethics committee).

+   The folder includes the dissertation for my project.
+The dissertation is incomplete and have not gone through the proofreading, due to the fact that I am still working on it and there is still some time before the deadline.
+However, the finished content and the pictures in this dissertation are adequate to demonstrate my design approach and the production game.